Layered Performance Analysis of TLS 1.3 Handshakes: Classical, Hybrid, and Pure Post-Quantum Key Exchange: Conclusions and Future Work

 { \textbf{Client-side initialization as the dominant PQC cost (Section~\ref{sec:results:TCP-to-TLS}).} The TCP-to-TLS delay (SYN-ACK to ClientHello) represents the most significant performance penalty introduced by post-quantum algorithms.
 Median latency increases from 0.294\,ms (x25519, SD\,=\,0.194\,ms) to 1.73--1.90\,ms for all PQC variants---a $6\times$ increase ($\Delta\approx7.7$, far exceeding Cohen's large-effect threshold of~0.8), making this the only layer where the PQC overhead is unambiguously significant.
 This cost is driven primarily by client-side key material generation and ClientHello construction, independent of backend response size and consistent across ML-KEM security levels. }

-{ \textbf{TLS handshake as an algorithm-neutral layer (Section~\ref{sec:results:TLS-Handshake}).} The TLS handshake latency (ClientHello to Finished) shows no practically significant variation across algorithms: all configurations fall within 5.253--6.495\,ms at the median, with differences of 0.1--0.9\,ms yielding $\Delta=0.03$--$0.33$ (negligible to small per Cohen's thresholds~\cite{cohen1988}).
+{ \textbf{TLS handshake exchange as an algorithm-neutral phase (Section~\ref{sec:results:TLS-Handshake}).} The TLS handshake exchange latency (ClientHello to Finished) shows no practically significant variation across algorithms: all configurations fall within 5.253--6.495\,ms at the median, with differences of 0.1--0.9\,ms yielding $\Delta=0.03$--$0.33$ (negligible to small per Cohen's thresholds~\cite{cohen1988}).
+We stress that this neutrality concerns the on-the-wire message exchange, \emph{not} the ClientHello construction, whose algorithm-sensitive cost is captured separately in the TCP-to-TLS layer.
 While pure ML-KEM microbenchmarks demonstrate faster encapsulation/decapsulation than ECDH scalar multiplication~\cite{bos2018,paquin2020}, this advantage is indistinguishable from noise in our TLS measurements.
-The practical implication is that pure PQC key exchange introduces \emph{no measurable handshake penalty} compared to the classical baseline at this load level (see Section~\ref{sec:normalized_overhead} for normalized metrics). }
+The practical implication is that pure PQC key exchange introduces \emph{no measurable penalty in the handshake exchange} compared to the classical baseline at this load level (see Section~\ref{sec:normalized_overhead} for normalized metrics). }

 \textbf{Negligible application-layer impact (Section~\ref{sec:results:TLS-to-App_App}).} Application response latency is entirely dominated by the end-to-end network path latency and response payload size (approximately 9\,ms for 4\,KB and 12\,ms for 40\,KB responses).
 The maximum inter-algorithm variation (0.74\,ms) yields $\Delta=0.21$ (negligible to small), confirming no practically meaningful penalty attributable to the cryptographic algorithm.
 PQC migration does not degrade user-perceived application performance.